 Post graduate requirements

-c.
-Apply and meet requirements for the Respiratory Care Board for the State of California for licensure.
+d.
+Apply for and meet all requirements for licensure set forth by the Respiratory Care Board of California.

 Graduates are eligible for cross-training into Polysomnography (Sleep Disorders).
 See PSG program information.